 The Worry Owl

-Because in our school we feel that no one should be bullied under any circumstances in every class we have a box that you can place an anonymous slip of paper in with any problems or worries written on it.
-In our class our teacher (Miss Hudson) checks our versions (called the worry owl) every day.
+Because in our school we feel that no one should be bullied under any circumstances, in every class we have a box that you can place an anonymous slip of paper in with any problems or worries written on it.
+In our class our teacher (Miss Hudson) checks our version (called the worry owl) every day.
 Here is a picture of the worry owl:

 We all feel this is one of the most important parts of our classroom.